MichaelAlexanderBryant/vehicle-price-prediction/README.md

-# Project 2: Vehicle Sales Price Prediction (Python)
+# Project 2: Vehicle Sales Price Prediction (Python/HTML)

 This repository is for the analysis and modeling done on the Kaggle: Vehicle Sales dataset.
 Below you will find an overview of the data, code, and results.
 The goal of this project was to create an end-to-end project where I perform an exploratory data analysis, prepare the data (i.e., clean and feature engineer), apply machine learning algorithms to predict the sales price of vehicles, and create a [deployed application with a front end](https://predict-vehicle-price.herokuapp.com/) to productionize the best performing model.
 The repo for the app can be found [here](https://github.com/MichaelBryantDS/vehicle-price-pred-app).